LootLocker/wordle-guide-part-2/README.md

 # wordle-guide-part-2
-A complete prototype of Wordle with additional features
+A complete prototype of Wordle with additional features added.